GoogleCloudPlatform/gcp-token-broker/docs/deploy/index.md

 To deploy the broker service, run the following commands **from the root of the repository**:

-1. Download the broker app's JARs:
+1. Download the application JARs:

    ```
    export BROKER_VERSION=$(cat VERSION)